 Distributions come in all shapes and sizes.
 Some are aimed at newcomers, while others are geared toward the most diehard of command line junkies.
+(You’ll also find distributions that make switching from macOS to Linux easier!)
 Ubuntu, Fedora, and openSUSE are three general-purpose distributions good for people of all skill levels.

 There are many other Linux distributions available, and each one is a bit different.
 Some distributions are fine-tuned to serve a particular niche.
 This way you can install an operating system that was built for multimedia creation or one that was created for computers with old or underpowered hardware.

 On that note, hardware compatibility is perhaps the most important thing to consider when switching to Linux.
 While most hardware is supported by default in the majority of Linux distributions, less popular or quirky hardware might not work.
 Most of the times, even if your device isn’t supported by default, you can follow online tutorials that take you through installing an unsupported driver or patching the kernel — but that’s not a task suited for everyone.
 More on this later.